nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 - Some copies have excellent signal, others are weak
 - Higher rxdelay (15) gives them more time to receive the **best copy** before committing to forward it

-Local nodes use rxdelay 0 because they typically only hear one or two sources — no need to wait for a "better" copy that won't arrive.
+Local nodes use rxdelay 0 (the **MeshCore default**) because they typically only hear one or two sources — no need to wait for a "better" copy that won't arrive.